Active Learning Through a Covering Lens: Implementation Details

-When training FlexMatch, we used the AL framework by \citet{DBLP:journals/corr/abs-2110-08263}.
-All experiments contained 3 repetitions. \myparagraph{CIFAR-10.} We used the standard hyper-parameters used by FlexMatch.
-Specifically, we trained WideResNet-28 for 400k iterations using the SGD optimizer, with $0.03$ learning rate, $64$ batch size, $0.9$ momentum, $0.0005$ weight decay, $2$ widen factor, $0.1$ leaky slope.
-The weak augmentations used are identical to those used In FlexMatch and include random crops and horizontal flips, while the strong augmentations are according to RandAugment \citep{cubuk2020randaugment}. \myparagraph{CIFAR-100.} Similar to CIFAR-10, increasing the widen factor to $8$. \myparagraph{TinyImageNet.} We trained ResNet-50, for 1.1m iterations.
-We used an SGD optimizer, with a $0.03$ learning rate, $32$ batch size, $0.9$ momentum, $0.0003$ weight decay, $0.1$ leaky slope.
-The augmentations are similar to those used in FlexMatch.
+\myparagraph{CIFAR-10.} We used the standard hyper-parameters used by FlexMatch \citep{zhang2021understanding}.
+Specifically, we trained WideResNet-28 for 400k iterations using the SGD optimizer, with $0.03$ learning rate, $64$ batch size, $0.9$ momentum, $0.0005$ weight decay, $2$ widen factor, and $0.1$ leaky slope.
+The weak augmentations used are identical to those used in FlexMatch and include random crops and horizontal flips, while the strong augmentations were generated by RandAugment \citep{cubuk2020randaugment}.